 - Because getting children to the park every day also helps with all these areas of health.

-- Because kids don’t like being singled out as “poor kids”; but when all the kids do it, the children who need it most don’t feel weird about it.
+- Because kids don’t like being singled out as “poor kids”; but when all the kids do it, the children who need this service most don’t feel weird about it.

 - Because parents have enough to do each day and, without this opportunity, may not find the time to get kids to the park.

 - Because You need a break, too!
 Take a blanket, a book, and your own sandwich and eat in the sun.

 So, why not take advantage of this program that your own tax dollars pay for and get your kids out to the park for a bit every day while also making sure they get a reasonably healthy meal.

-Which sites participate and when changes from year to year, so the easiest way to find a park near you is to go to this USDA site and type in your address.
+Which sites participate and when changes from year to year, so the easiest way to find nearby meal sites is to go to this interactive map on the USDA Food & Nutrition Service site and type in your address.
 Note: meals are not served on holidays at most locations.
+As we learn about specific sites, we’ll add them to this short list: